sureshg/Himawari.Kt/README.md

 Himawari.Kt
 -----------

-Fetch and untile tiled Himawari-8 images from the http://himawari8.nict.go.jp PNG endpoint, then set them as desktop background on OSX.
+Fetch live images of the Earth captured by the Himawari Satellite, then set them as desktop background on OSX.
 Written in [Kotlin](https://kotlinlang.org/)

 Installation
 ------------